-Membership costs just £40 per year (£20 for students/reduced/retired) and you can apply and pay online.
+Membership costs just £52 per year (£26 for students/reduced/retired) and you can apply and pay online.
+If you choose to pay by direct debit.
 Reduced membership is open to members who are residents in countries classified as “low Income” by the World Bank.
 Click here to see find out if you are eligible.

 To join click the “apply” tab on the right hand menu.
 If you are unable to apply using the online application form, please complete and return the BES application form.